tomerraviv95/meta-viterbinet/README.md

 The basic trainer class holds most used methods: train, meta-train and evaluation (per SNR/block, see the paper for the two types of eval).
 It is also used for parsing the config.yaml file and preparing the deep learning setup (loss, optimizer, ...).

 Each trainer inherets from the basic trainer class, extending it as needed.
+You can run each trainer with the train/evaluate commands in their __main__.

 ### utils